andreykobal/oasys-happy-tomoone-cat/README.md

 ## The Solution

-**TomoOne Cat - Your Dynamic AI NFT Avatar Companion**
+**TomoOne Cat - Your Dynamic AINFT Avatar Companion**

-Meet the enchanting TomoOne Cat - an AI NFT avatar that takes personalization and interaction to unprecedented heights.
+Meet the enchanting TomoOne Cat - an AINFT avatar that takes personalization and interaction to unprecedented heights.
 Through advanced AI technology, we've brought this cat to life in a lifelike 3D model, infusing it with a distinctive personality that goes beyond mere avatars.

 **Unlock the Oasys and Ubisoft Universes**